S-Varshaa-Sai-Sripriya/Breast-Cancer-Classification-using-Decision-Tree-Classifier-from-Scratch/README.md

-# 🧬 Breast Cancer Prediction using Decision Tree Classifier from Scratch
+# 🧬 Breast Cancer Classification using Decision Tree Classifier from Scratch

 This project implements a Decision Tree Classifier from scratch to classify tumors as Malignant or Benign using the Breast Cancer Wisconsin dataset.